yuseflo/Interactive-Lab-Hub/Lab 5/README.md

 Since I was having issues with pushing the example file, you can see the code snippets used for this assignment below.

+I have set a threshold for the loudest frequency in the room to 500.
+And said that when this threshold is exceeded, the room is no longer quiet.

 ```
 #Part1
 if LoudestFrequency > 500: